L3MON4D3/LuaSnip/DOC.md

 **Examples**:

-- Use captures from the regex-trigger using a functionNode:
+- Use captures from the regex trigger using a functionNode:

   ```lua
   s({trig = "b(%d)", regTrig = true},